 What is the difference between Caldecott Fostering and Local Authority Fostering?

-If you foster for Caldecott, we will typically offer you very competitive rates of pay, excellent levels of support, and more frequent visits from your allocated Supervising Social Worker than a local authority service may be able to provide.
+If you foster for Caldecott Fostering, you will be fostering with an independent fostering agency owned by a charity which has been in existence for over 100 years.
+Our Fostering Service is rated ‘Outstanding’ by Ofsted.
+We will typically offer you very competitive rates of pay, excellent levels of support, and more frequent visits from your allocated Supervising Social Worker than a local authority service may be able to provide.
 We also provide a range of high-quality training and 24-hour support from qualified social workers.

-Ultimately, it is important that you understand what support, service and resources are available to you from either and how this fits with what you are looking for.
+Ultimately, it is important that you understand what support, services and resources are available to you and how these meet your individual needs and what you are looking for.
+Contact us today to find out more.